xendarboh/xendarboh/README.md

-Greetings, I am Xendarboh!
-I'm passionate about nature, open source, and new technologies.
+Greetings, I am Xen!

-Currently exploring **Hackathons** as a creative outlet for expressing skill, networking, entrepreneurial endeavours, and collectively building the frontier.
+I'm passionate about nature, open source, and collectively building the frontier with new technologies.

 ## Some of My Projects